92chuck/Hula/README.md

 Go into Server directory

-npm i
+-npm i

-npm run seed
+-npm run seed

-npm start
+-npm start

 At the same time in Root directory

-npm start
+-npm start

 Admin ID : admin1 & PW : Admin1@
 Sign up or Sign in with ID : user1 & PW : User1@